norseghost/norseghost.github.io/_posts/2019-02-25-commoditization-of-emotion-and-the-search-for-authenticity-in-the-middle-class.md

 of different times.
 Maybe not simpler, exactly.
 But more ordered and orderly, maybe?
 These are items for a civilized age, it seems.

-My [jeans][jeans] are hand-sewn, from denim made on old looms (granted, in a contemporary slim-tapered cut).
-My [boots][boots] are handmade by a [dude in his garage][ostmo], with design inspiration from traditional norwegian boots.
+My [jeans][jeans] are hand sewn, from denim made on old looms (granted, in a contemporary slim tapered cut).
+My [boots][boots] are handmade by a [dude in his garage][ostmo], with design inspiration from traditional Norwegian boots.
 My [*other* boots][solovair] have a storied British workboot heritage.
 I even had my Mom knit me a sweater inspired by traditional old Norwegian fisherman’s gear.
 Nevermind that I hardly know how to row, or clean a fish, even if my ancestors did.

 This yearning for authenticity also extends to other areas of my life.
 I enjoy cooking (certain things) from the ground up (a bearnaise sauce is